Ro3Deee/MMU-Purge-Calibration---Block-color-order/README.md

 For more color examples (4 and 5) check: https://www.printables.com/model/531552-mmu-filament-purge-calibration-print

 # Build
+- download the project
+- compile the cpp file:
-g++ eulerianCircuit.cpp
+g++ src/colorOrder.cpp

 # Usage

-Run the binary în a console and enter the number of colors.
+Run the binary in a console and enter the number of colors.
 The program will show the order of colors.